5 Halloween Survival Tips for Parents

-This might just be my kids’ favorite day of the year.
-Dressing up in costumes, collecting candy, staying up late, checking out all the neighbors’ decorations, did I mention candy?
+Halloween might just be my kids’ favorite day of the year.
+Dressing up in costumes, collecting candy, staying up late, checking out all the neighbors’ decorations, and…

 As parents, we might not love it quite as much.
 First, we have to go to the store, or help our little ones find the perfect costume online, in what seems like a multiple hour quest.
 Then, it’s time to decorate and buy all that candy to give out.
 Then, there’s the fact that our kids start to obsess about the candy and how much they can collect, and EAT!!